 Modern times have seen unexpected transformation of the Kappa from hated river rapist to lovable pop-culture icon.
 You can now see them plastered on businesses and products of all varieties.
 There is even a whole street in Tokyo named after them, Kappabashi-dori, where store-fronts have taken them on as their official mascots, emblazoning the Kappa’s image on everything from coffee mugs to pork buns.

 For these reasons one could argue that the Kappa has become the most successful Yōkai of all time, still recognized and remembered by Japanese people today.
 But it has done so at great expense, foregoing its dignity as a horrifying monster, and transforming from kowai (scary) to kawaii (cute), in just a few short generations.
-Hallowed beasts of old, tremble in fear before your new master: Folk-culturally exploitative marketing managers.
+Hallowed beasts of old, tremble in fear before your new master: Culturally exploitative marketing managers.

 As you may have already gathered, moral guidance and social control play a central role in the function of Yōkai stories.
-That being said, we now come to a creature which no better epitomizes that function.
+That being said, we now come to a creature which epitomizes that function.
 They have been used to horrify and discipline children in the Oga Peninsula in Northern Honshu for countless generations, and they are called the Namahage.

-Unlike the Kappa, these monsters have a specific root legend, well known in the Oga area from which they come.
+Unlike the Kappa, these monsters have a specific root legend, well known in the Oga region from which they come.
 The story goes that when Chinese Emperor Wu of Han (born 141 BC) came to Japan, he brought along with him five demonic ogres (or “Oni”).
 After the visit, these ogres decided to stay, establishing homes in the two nearby mountains of Honzan and Shinzan.
 Specific details regarding this story vary from that point on.

 What I can tell you however, is that every year during koshōgatsu (the first full moon of the New Year), young men in grass leggings, wearing horrifying masks and brandishing torches, descend upon local villages, and (much to the surprisingly relaxed amusement of their parents) scream at and terrify little children.
 What these kids don’t know is that these actors are often working in accordance with local parents.
 Sometimes they will even request that the actors impart specific lessons on their children during these highly ritualized nighttime “raids”, everything from better grades in school to brushing their teeth more.